 Before Surgery for CDH

 Most babies with CDH will be on a breathing machine (ventilator) before surgery.
-After surgery, some will be on a ventilator until their lungs are ready to take over.
-Depending on the severity of the CDH, the time on the ventilator may be very short, or it may be weeks.
+After surgery, they remain on a ventilator until their lungs are ready to take over on their own.
+Depending on the severity of the CDH, the time on the ventilator may be very short (hours), or it may be weeks.

-Some babies require ECMO, which stands for extracorporeal (outside the body) membrane oxygenation.
-This machine does the work of the lungs.
-Your baby may also need a tube that passes through the nose into the stomach (nasogastric tube, or NG tube).
-This tube can keep air out of the intestines so they don't press on the lungs.
+Some infants need extracorporeal membrane oxygenation (ECMO) treatment, a form of life support that does the work of the lungs and heart for patients during or after surgery.
+Some infants may also need a tube that passes through the nose into the stomach (nasogastric or NG tube).
+This tube can keep air out of the intestines so they don’t press on the lungs.

 CDH Surgery Options

-There are several ways to perform the operation to move organs into the belly and close the hole.
-The choice will depend on your child's condition.
-Your baby's surgeon will talk with you about the options and make a recommendation for your child.
-No matter which technique your baby's surgeon uses, we will give your child medicine to make them sleep without pain during the surgery (general anesthesia).
+There are several ways to perform the surgery to move organs back into the belly and close the hole in the diaphragm.
+The choice will depend on your child’s condition.
+Your baby’s surgeon will talk with you about the options and make a recommendation for your child.
+No matter which technique your baby’s surgeon uses, we will give your child medicine to make them sleep without pain during the surgery (general anesthesia).

 For other children, it is best to make a small incision either in the chest or abdomen to perform the surgery.
 No thoracoscope is used.

 After moving the organs, the surgeon will sew closed the hole in the diaphragm.
-If the hole is too large to sew up, the surgeon will attach a patch to close the hole.
-This patch will stay inside your child's body.
-We use a patch, invented at Seattle Children's, that has the lowest reported rate of failure in the medical literature.
+If the hole is too large to sew up, the surgeon will use a patch to close the hole.
+This patch will stay inside your child’s body.
+We use a patch invented at Seattle Children’s that has the highest success rate reported in the medical literature.